 German Vocabulary & Grammar

 Because vital record entries tend to be highly formulaic and often telegraphic (i.e. leaving out many predictable and repetitive elements), researchers rarely need to develop a working, memorized vocabulary of more than 100 German words.
 Most how-to books on German family history research feature lists of basic, high-frequency vocabulary.
 A standard German-English dictionary will help you with many of the other words you encounter.
 However, you may find that most modern German-English dictionaries are inadequate for old German document extraction since they do not include many archaic terms.
 A German-English dictionary from the mid-1800's, such as Adler's German and English Dictionary, would be much more helpful if you have access to it.
 By far the best genealogical vocabulary resource for English speakers is Ernest Thode's German-English Genealogical Dictionary (see the Supplementary Resources page).

 One of the best ways to increase your ability in the deciphering of German handwriting in old documents is to become well acquainted with the rules of German grammar.
 This is difficult to do, however, without actually learning the language.
 If you are unfamiliar with the German language, there are many books and resources available to help you learn it, although few materials will suit your needs in genealogical or historical research.
 Roger P. Minert's book, Deciphering Handwriting in German Documents: Analyzing German, Latin, and French in Vital Records Written in Germany includes a brief section on grammar as it applies to genealogical documents.
 Howard Martin and Alan Ng's A Foundation Course in Reading German provides a more extensive guide to learning to read formal German with no previous German experience necessary and at no cost.
 As a supplement, the book English Grammar for Students of German by Cecile Zorach, Charlotte Melin, and Adam Oberlin, uses English grammar explanations to make understanding German grammar easier.

-The Immigrant Ancestors Project has compiled lists of some of the most common words you will encounter in old genealogical records.
-While these lists are not nearly as extensive as some the resources referred to above and throughout this site, they should be adequate for most document extraction in the nineteenth and early twentieth centuries.
+Below are some lists of common terms.
+Though they are not nearly as extensive as some the resources referred to above and throughout this site, they should be adequate for most document extraction in the nineteenth and early twentieth centuries.
 You may download these lists (in Adobe PDF format) by clicking on the links below: